Self-Employed or Business Owner?

 8. Become more of a visionary leader and less of a ‘doer’.

 9. Delegate, delegate, delegate!
-You can’t sell the business if you’re doing all the interesting, complicated and fun projects.
 Let people learn by doing, by making mistakes and then provide them with coaching to help them succeed.

 10. Take more vacations and see how people manage when you’re not there.
 Provide feedback and coach as required.